colabottles/toddl/posts/ux-burlington-2019.md

 ### Henri Helvetica

-The next speaker was Henri Helvetica, Planet of the APIs: A Tale of Performance and UX
+The next speaker was Henri Helvetica, Planet of the APIs: A Tale of Performance and UX.

 ### Chris DeMars